refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 npm run dev
 ```

-After running the command, the **refine** application should be up and running.
+After running the command, the **Refine** application should be up and running.
 Visit http://localhost:5173 to access it.

 <img src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-01-18-airtable-crud-app/welcome.jpg"  alt="react crud app airtable" />

 <br />

-- **The `<Refine  />` component**: This component is the entry point of a refine app.
+- **The `<Refine  />` component**: This component is the entry point of a Refine app.
 This is where we add the configurations the application needs.

-- **DataProvider**: A [DataProvider](https://refine.dev/docs/api-reference/core/providers/data-provider/) in refine is represented as a [React context](https://react.dev/learn/passing-data-deeply-with-context) provider in the refine core package which enables a refine app to interact with an API.
+- **DataProvider**: A [DataProvider](https://refine.dev/docs/api-reference/core/providers/data-provider/) in Refine is represented as a [React context](https://react.dev/learn/passing-data-deeply-with-context) provider in the Refine core package which enables a Refine app to interact with an API.
 It also enables the application to easily consume various APIs and data services.
 A data provider sends HTTP requests and receives responses via **predefined** **methods** shown below.

 ```tsx
 import { Refine } from "@refinedev/core";